 Can be completely inverted in XCOM: Enemy Unknown.
 For reasons known only to the developers, the entire base staff of engineers, technicians, workers and scientists aside from one person (Dr. Vahlen) is male.
 You can recruit as many female soldiers as you want, however and have an all female squad, creating a situation where all the men essentially Stayinthe Kitchen while the women fight and die to protect them, and this is XCOM so somebody *is* going to die.

-Meta example between two games:God Of War Ascension was met with accusations of misogyny after players received the trophy "Bros Before Hos"note Now "Bros before Foes", (which occurs after Kratos seemingly kills a single female enemy), despite the fact that the two events were not directly related.note The trophy is awarded because a male character sided with Kratos("Bro") over the Furies("Hos").
+Meta example between two games:God Of War Ascension was met with accusations of misogyny by feminist groups after players received the trophy "Bros Before Hos"note Now "Bros before Foes", (which occurs after Kratos seemingly kills a single female enemy), despite the fact that the two events were not directly related.note The trophy is awarded because a male character sided with Kratos("Bro") over the Furies("Hos").
 Interestingly, the woman actually survives unharmed by the end of the scene.
-Though the name is still questionable.
-The Tomb Raider reboot released soon after, gave players the 'Widowmaker' trophy for killing many male enemies, and received no such controversy, despite the fact that the two were explicitly related.
+The Tomb Raider reboot released soon after, gave players the 'Widowmaker' trophy for killing many male enemies, and received no such controversy from feminists, despite the fact that the two were explicitly related.

 Every human enemy in Borderlands is male.
 It isn't until the 4th and final expansion pack that you end up fighting a very small handful of female assassins.
 Borderlands2 continues with this, with the only female characters you fight in the entire game being the Sheriff of Lynchwood, Laney White, Motor Mamma, and the Sorcerer's Daughter.